One of the most important parts of my office & craft room makeover was a desk. It is an office and I need a place for my computer.

 - Cord grommet

-Start by deciding the height you want your desk.
+Start by deciding the height you want the desk.
 A standard desk is around 30″.

 I made my desk 28 1/2″ because my 30″ desk was a little high for spending long hours typing.
 It might seem really low when you are building it, it did to me.
 But will be comfortable when you sit at it.